 • Waiver Type: 1915(c)

-• Description from medicaid.gov: Provides homemaker, respite, adapted therapeutic recreational equipment and fees, assistive technology, community connector, hippotherapy, home accessibility adaptations, massage therapy, movement therapy, parent education, specialized medical equipment and supplies, vehicle modifications, youth day service for individuals with DD, ages 0 – 17.
+• Description from medicaid.gov: Provides homemaker, respite, adaptive therapeutic equine activities, adapted therapeutic recreational equipment and fees, assistive technology, community connector, home accessibility adaptations, massage therapy, movement therapy, primary caregiver education, specialized medical equipment and supplies, vehicle modifications, wellness education benefit, and youth day services to individuals with developmental disabilities ages 0-17 years who meet an ICF/IID level of care.
+This waiver operates with a concurrent 1915(b)(4) authority.

 • Online State Information: CES Waiver Page